 Additionally, people that require a website made for them are often inexperienced with web development themselves, so they’re relying on others to give them information and they might trust the “so called experts”.
 Remember that assholes will pretend to be your friend at first.

-This post provides a rule of thumb for anyone considering buying a website.
+This post provides a rule of thumb for anyone undertaking a website project

 Firstly, you need to be very clear on what the website is trying to achieve for you.

 If the website is a backbone for your company, and you’re expecting it to generate leads for you for years to come, then you should consider the website an investment, not an expense.